Lustenau: Transport

-Lustenau lies on the section of the Vorarlberg Railway running between St. Margrethen in Switzerland and Bregenz.
-It is also home to the headquarters of the International Rhine Regulation Railway, a historic industrial railway that was formerly used in the development dikes and extension of the Rhine out into the Lake of Constance.
+Lustenau railway station lies on the St. Margrethen–Lauterach line running between St. Margrethen in Switzerland and Bregenz.
+It is served by the S3 and R5 services of Vorarlberg S-Bahn.

+Lustenau is also home to the headquarters of the International Rhine Regulation Railway, a historic industrial railway that was formerly used in the development of dikes and extension of the Rhine out into the Lake of Constance.

 Sport

 Lustenau has a long and successful history in sports.
 The town's two football teams, SC Austria Lustenau and FC Lustenau, play in major Austrian football leagues.
-The well-known and successful skier, Marc Girardelli, was born in Lustenau, and the Lustenau ice-hockey team, EHC Lustenau, is part of the Austrian National League.
-FC Lustenau 07 and SC Austria Lustenau played in the Austrian Football First League in the 2007-08 and 2008-09 seasons.
+The well-known and successful skier, Marc Girardelli, was born in Lustenau, and the Lustenau ice hockey team, EHC Lustenau, is part of the Austrian National League.
+FC Lustenau 07 and SC Austria Lustenau play, at varying levels, in the Austrian Football Bundesliga.